-The East Central Regional Rail Trail (ECRRT) runs along an abandoned Florida East Coast Railway corridor acquired in 2007.
-Here, we focus on the western-most section of the trail, 8.5 miles from Enterprise through Osteen to the trail gap at Guise Road.
-This section is within our '30 mile radius' of Downtown Orlando.
-For details on the entire trail, visit us at 100floridaTrails.com .
+The East Central Regional Rail Trail (ECRRT) runs 52 miles along an abandoned Florida East Coast Railway corridor acquired in 2007.
+Here, we focus on the western-most section of the trail, 8 miles from Deltona through Osteen at Guise Road.
+This section is within a '30 mile radius' of downtown Orlando.
+For details on the entire trail, visit us at 100FloridaTrails.com .
 The ECRRT is a key component in the Florida Coast-to-Coast Trail .
 (Map, photos below)

 East Central Regional Rail-Trail Map